pinnacle-comp/pinnacle/README.md

 cargo run [--release]
 ```

+Pinnacle will automatically initialize the correct backend for your environment.

-There is an additional flag you can pass in: `--<backend>`.
+However, there is an additional flag you can pass in: `--<backend>`.
 You most likely do not need to use it.

 `backend` can be one of two values:

 - `winit`: run Pinnacle as a window in your graphical environment
 - `udev`: run Pinnacle in a tty.
-NOTE: I tried running udev in Awesome and some things broke so uh, don't do that

 If you try to run either in environments where you shouldn't be, you will get a warning requiring you to
 pass in the `--force` flag to continue. *You probably shouldn't be doing that.*

-> :information_source: When running in debug mode, the compositor will drastically slow down
-> if there are too many windows on screen.
-If you don't want this to happen, use release mode.

-> #### :exclamation: IMPORTANT: Read the following before you launch the `udev` backend:
-> If you successfully enter the `udev` backend but none of the controls work, this means either Pinnacle
-failed to find your config, or the config process crashed.
->
-> You can either switch ttys or press
-> `Ctrl + Alt + Shift + Escape`,
-> which has been hardcoded in to kill the compositor.
+> #### :information_source: Make sure `command` in your `metaconfig.toml` is set to the right file.
+> If it isn't, the compositor will open, but your config will not apply.
+In that case, kill the compositor using the keybind defined in `kill_keybind` and set `command` properly.

 > #### :information_source: Pinnacle will open a socket in the `/tmp` directory.
 > If for whatever reason you need the socket to be in a different place, run Pinnacle with